Apteco/AptecoPSModules/OSMGeocode/Readme.md

 Import-Module OSMGeocode -Verbose
 ```

 If you get error messages during the import, that is normal, because there are modules missing yet.
-They need to be installed with `Install-AptecoOSMGeocode`
+They need to be installed with `Install-OSMGeocode`

 ```PowerShell
 Install-OSMGeocode -Verbose